-Hazardous Materials Instructor
+Hazardous Materials Instructor (HMI)

 This comprehensive course enables delegates to develop and deliver knowledge and skills training required to satisfy the requirements of FF5 (Protect the environment from the effects of hazardous materials during fire and rescue incidents).

 The course is structured in a way that sees delegates progress through each section, building on their skills and knowledge to deal with more complex scenarios.